UWrc/uwrc.github.io/docs/hyak101/containers/build.md

 INFO:    Build complete: git-container.sif
 ```

-FInally, use `apptainer run` to run the runscript and test the container.
+FInally, use `apptainer run` to execute the runscript and test the container.
+In this case, the runscript executes commands to print the versions of Curl and Git.
 ```bash
 apptainer run git-container.sif
 ```